-Former USTA Adam Brock has written the book My Song to Sing on his time as a USTA in Austria, published with New Degree Press.
+- Former USTA Adam Brock has written the book My Song to Sing on his time as a USTA in Austria, published with New Degree Press. - Cockett, Richard (2024): Vienna.
+How the City of Ideas Created the Modern World.
+Yale University Press.